Eliahu (Eli) H. Niewood, Ph.D.

-His focus also includes building collaboration between MITRE’s national security and public sector portfolios, particularly where whole-of-government solutions are required.
+His focus also includes building collaboration between MITRE’s intelligence, national security, and public sector portfolios, particularly where whole-of-government solutions are required.

 Previously, Niewood was a technical adviser to the director of the U.S. Air Force Rapid Capabilities Office.
 He also served as head of the Engineering Division at the MIT Lincoln Laboratory, where he oversaw mechanical, aerospace, and control systems engineers building space payloads and aircraft sensor systems.